sonlexqt/sonlexqt.github.io/aboutme.md

 ![](http://i.imgur.com/uucq2te.jpg)

-This is where I write about the programming concepts, interesting books that I've read, or how much I love creating things.
+This is where I write about programming concepts, interesting books that I've read, or how much I love creating things.

 *What else do you need?*